Curriculum

 National Curriculum

 It is important to us that all children should feel safe and secure at the start of their time in school.
 We provide a consistent relationship across all aspects of time in school as we believe this is important in shaping children's regard for themselves and others.
-Values such as honesty, being fair, being truthful and taking care of people and possessions are encouraged.

 In the Foundation Stage children work on 3 prime areas: Communication and Language, Physical Development and Personal, Social and Emotional Development.